Agustín Lastra

-Agustín Jesús Lastra (born 2 January 2001) is an Argentine footballer currently playing as a goalkeeper for Independiente Rivadavia, on loan from Boca Juniors.
+Agustín Jesús Lastra (born 2 January 2001) is an Argentine footballer currently playing as a goalkeeper for Estudiantes RC, on loan from Boca Juniors.

 Career

 On 26 January 2022, Lastra joined Aldosivi on loan from Boca Juniors until December 2022.

 On 18 January 2025, Lastra joined Independiente Rivadavia on loan from Boca Juniors, until the December 2025.
 The loan included an option for a permanent move, but on 4 November 2025 it was announced that the club would not be exercising the clause.